RakhithJK/BishopFox-sliver-wiki/Getting-Started.md

 [*] Sliver binary saved to: /Users/moloch/Desktop/PROPER_ANTHONY
 ```

 The server will also assign codenames to each generated binary i.e. `NEW_GRAPE.exe` you can rename the file to anything you need to, but these codenames will still uniquely identify the generated binary (they're inserted at compile-time).
-You can also view all previously generated implant binaries with the `slivers` command:
+You can also view all previously generated implant binaries with the `implants` command:

 ```
-sliver > slivers
+sliver > implants

 Name                    OS/Arch        Debug  Format
 ====                    =======        =====  ======